Yandex Cloud

 • folder-id: Folder ID.

-4. Add the credentials to the environment variables:
+4. Add your credentials to the environment variables:

 export YC_TOKEN=$(yc iam create-token)